Hornets vs. Heat Player Props Betting Odds

 |3PM

-- Hayward has knocked down 0.9 three-pointers per game, which is less than his over/under in Monday's game (1.5).
+- Hayward, at one three-pointer made per game, averages 0.5 less than his over/under on Wednesday.

 Get Hayward gear at Fanatics!